pychthonic/widgets-django-rest-api/README.md

 docker-compose up
 ```

-After that, you can first visit the swagger page at
+After that, you can visit the swagger page at

 ```
 localhost:8000/swagger